Official websites use .gov

 Living Well in the Community

-During the last two decades, the number of individuals with intellectual and developmental disabilities (I/DD) living in community settings and receiving home- and community-based services (HCBS) increased dramatically.
+During the last two decades, the number of individuals with intellectual and developmental disabilities (I/DD) living in community settings and receiving home and community-based services (HCBS) increased dramatically.
 While this led to better outcomes, including people with I/DD making more of their own choices and being a part of the community, there are great variations in the accessibility of quality HCBS across the country.

-In 2017 and 2018 ACL awarded Living Well grants to help develop and test model approaches for enhancing the quality, effectiveness, and monitoring HCBS for people with developmental disabilities.
+In 2017 and 2018, ACL awarded Living Well grants to help develop and test model approaches for enhancing the quality, effectiveness, and monitoring of HCBS for people with developmental disabilities.
 These Model Approaches for Living Well grants, awarded as Projects of National Significance by ACL’s AoD, are focused on building the capacity of HCBS systems and enhancing community monitoring to prevent abuse, neglect, and exploitation.

 In 2018, ACL funded a cross-site evaluation of all eight grantees from cohorts one and two.
 Each grantee has designed one or more models integrating community monitoring and capacity building with the goal of enhancing health, safety, integration, and independence of individuals with I/DD living in the community.
 The cross-site evaluation of the Living Well grants focused on eight key features.